 What We Fund

-Ability Central awards grants to community-based nonprofit or educational organizations in California which establish projects and programs designed to benefit the communication needs of Californians with disabilities of all ages.
+In past years, Ability Central has awarded grants to community-based nonprofit or educational organizations in California that establish projects and programs designed to benefit the communication needs of Californians with disabilities of all ages.

 Ability Central GrantMaking

 Ability Central has identified four (4) Funding Priorities.
 For a project to be considered it must address one of the following areas: